 Set the pasta aside to cool completely and then transfer it to a large serving bowl.

 Toss the cooled rotini pasta with the diced cucumber, tomato, sliced ripe olives, bell pepper, celery, and red onion (if using).

-In a bowl, combine the mayonnaise, pesto, lemon juice, freshly ground black pepper, salt, and parsley, if using.
+Combine the mayonnaise, pesto, lemon juice, freshly ground black pepper, salt, and parsley, if using, in a large bowl.

 Combine with the pasta and stir gently until blended.
 Taste and add more salt as needed.

 Cover the bowl and refrigerate until serving time.

 - To make the salad hearty enough to be a main dish, add some diced cooked chicken, cheese cubes or shredded cheese, or cubed leftover ham, roast beef, or turkey.